virgile-ae/arkwright/grammar.md

 ## Other info

 - The builtin functions will be treated as keywords by the interpreter.
-- Whitespace only delimits arguments in s-expressions (isn't otherwise significant)
+- Whitespace only delimits arguments in s-expressions (it isn't otherwise significant)
+- The grammar is referentially transparent (it would be the same if all uses of non-terminals were replaced with their value, although this would be impractical as it would be very difficult to read.)

 ## The grammar